Measurement incompatibility and quantum steering via linear programming

 \subsection{Quantum steering}

 Suppose that two observers, Alice and Bob, each receive a quantum system prepared by a third party.
-Then, Alice chooses a measurement $x \in [m]$ to be performed on her system, and obtains outcome $a \in [k]$.
+Then, Alice performs a measurement associated to the classical label $x \in [m]$ on her system, and obtains outcome $a \in [k]$.
 She then communicates her measurement and outcome to Bob, who stores his state with the label $\rho_{a|x}$.
 After repeating this procedure a sufficient amount of times, Bob is able to perform tomography and estimate each $\rho_{a|x}$, for all $x$ and $a$.
 Additionally, he can also estimate the probabilities $p(a|x)$.
 This information is concisely represented by the \textit{steering assemblage} $\{\sigma_{a|x}\}$, where $\sigma_{a|x} = p(a|x) \rho_{a|x}$.

 In fact, a steering assemblage can be any set of operators $\{\sigma_{a|x}\}$ satisfying the constraints of positivity $\sigma_{a|x} \geq 0$ for all $x$ and $a$, and a normalization of the form $\sum_a \sigma_{a|x} = \rho_B$, where $\Tr(\rho_B) = 1$, for all $x$.
 In terms of the protocol described above, $\rho_B$ represents Bob's reduced state without the knowledge of Alice's measurement and outcome.